-Warren pitches executive orders on race, gender pay gap
+Warren pitches executive orders on race and gender pay gap

 Warren’s plan comes on the eve of her appearance at Essence Fest, an annual music and cultural conference that is the largest gathering of black women in the country, with an expected 500,000 attendees.
 Also expected to speak this weekend at the conference in New Orleans are 2020 contenders Kamala Harris, Cory Booker, Beto O’Rourke and Pete Buttigieg.

-Warren’s proposals are aimed not only at black women but also at Latina, Asian and Native American women.
+The proposals by Warren, who also posted to the Essence website , are aimed not only at black women but also at Latina, Asian and Native American women.

 To address the underrepresentation of women of color in leadership in the federal workforce, Warren says she would issue an order to recruit from historically black colleges and other minority-serving institutions; establish paid fellowships for federal jobs for minority and low-income applicants, including formerly incarcerated people; and require federal agencies to incorporate diversity into their strategic plans and mentorship efforts.